BhumikaSasmal/Mini-RAG-System/README.md

 - No API access required
 - Deterministic behavior
 - Suitable for coursework demonstrations

+#### Generating an answer using the configured LLM mode
+    In mock mode, no LLM inference is performed.
+The response is an extractive answer formed from the first retrieved context sentences and is intended only for testing the RAG pipeline.

+    Rather than generating a response from the prompt, this method returns the first one or two sentences from the retrieved context.
+    This provides a deterministic, extractive answer and should not be interpreted as true LLM reasoning.

+    The prompt in prompt_template.py is unused in mock mode.
+The prompt is built for consistency with the production LLM workflow.
+    In mock mode, it is intentionally ignored because the response is generated directly from the retrieved context.

+    Mock mode does not send a prompt to an LLM.

 NOTE: Currently, no API mode has been added.